 - Set realistic running goals.
 If you dream of running a 100-miler one day, but realistically will use the shoes for 5-mile training loops around your local park, buy shoes for the latter use first.

 - Consider shoe width.
 For folks with wide feet or those running very long distances, a wide forefoot can be a bonus that lets toes splay.
 The downside is that wider shoes are less precise, can be a little more clumsy, and won’t fit well on people with narrow feet.

 - Test out the tongue.
 Does it fit comfortably?
 Will it keep rocks out of your shoe?

 How Long Do Running Shoes Last?

 The life of a shoe depends on a variety of factors, including running style, weight, and how often they’re used.
 But in general, 300 to 500 miles is a good rule of thumb.

 So if you run 10 miles per week, your shoes could last 8 months to a year.
 If you’re logging 20 miles per week, plan on replacing your running shoes every 4 to 6 months.

 And if you see excessive wear patterns, holes, and tears or notice a decrease in footbed comfort, it’s probably time to grab a new pair of sneakers.

 Can You Run on the Road With Trail Shoes?

-If you’re running on the road to get to your trail, you’ll be fine.
 If you plan to run mostly on roads, it would be better to get a dedicated road running shoe.